Bicentennial Postcards

 Jump to: navigation, search

-First day cover postcard for June 20, 1985, with cachet of George Wythe.
+First day cover postcard for June 20, 1985, with a cachet for George Wythe.

 The United States Postal Service celebrated the U.S. Bicentennial of 1976 by issuing the American Patriots Series of postal stamps, cards, and souvenir sheets.
 The series honored individuals who were integral in the formation of the young country in 1776.
 From 1971 to 1985, the Postal Service issued 30 postcards depicting individuals such as Paul Revere, Samuel Adams, and Nathan Hale.